Terminating an employee is often a difficult situation, but there are ways to ensure that both parties are left with their integrity and self-respect.

 The outplacement program can include career and personal counselling, assistance with resume writing, training on interview skills and help in finding new job opportunities

-Every termination is unique and should be reviewed within a month to ensure that the information gathered is still fresh on peoples’ minds.
+Every termination is unique and should be reviewed within a timely manner to ensure that the information gathered is still fresh on peoples’ minds.
 Solicit feedback from your team to ensure that everyone has a chance to express their own perspective.

 Every effort should be made to ensure that other employees do not leave as a result of the termination.